 Lobster bisque is one of the more popular versions of this soup and, if made in a traditional manner, requires several steps.
 The first is to make the stock.
 The shells of crustaceans happen to be loaded with flavor, but because they can't be eaten, alternative ways to extract that flavor, namely by roasting and then simmering them, came into being.
 To make a lobster bisque, begin by steaming a live lobster, saving the liquid you used to steam it.

-After removing the cooked meat from the lobster, the shells are drizzled with olive oil and roasted in a hot oven along with some aromatics like onions, carrots, and maybe fennel until everything is brown and toasty.
+After removing the cooked meat from the lobster, the shells are drizzled with olive oil and roasted in a hot oven or cooked on the stove along with some aromatics like onions, carrots, and maybe fennel until everything is brown and toasty.

 The next step is to deglaze your roasting pan with something decadent like brandy or cognac, reduce, and then add the steaming liquid and simmer with a couple of bay leaves until it's reduced quite a bit.
 This will concentrate and intensify the flavor even further.